 West Dunbartonshire

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the West Dunbartonshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+This is one of 361 LAD profiles on Baseview.

-West Dunbartonshire lies along the River Clyde northwest of Glasgow.
+Overview ⁞ West Dunbartonshire lies along the River Clyde northwest of Glasgow.
 It includes the town of Dumbarton, once a major shipbuilding centre, and scenic areas like Loch Lomond.
 The economy has shifted from heavy industry to services and tourism.

+Who governs West Dunbartonshire?
 The local government for this district is: West Dunbartonshire Council (Scotland Council Area).

 This district page, West Dunbartonshire, is a sub-page of this region page: Scotland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.